MewsSystems/gitbook-distributor-guide/distributor-api-v1/operations.md

 #### PaymentCardRequirement
 * `NotRequired` - Payment card info is never required.
-* `AlwaysRequired` - Payment card info is always requested and validated.
+* `AlwaysRequired` - Payment card info is always required and validated.
 * `NotRequiredForFullyPaidBookings` - Payment card info is not required for fully paid bookings.
 Otherwise required.
 * `NotRequiredForFullyOrPartiallyPaidBookings` - Payment card info is not required for fully or partially paid bookings.
 Otherwise required.